alphagov/govuk-puppet/docs/creating-a-user-account.md

 ## Add yourself to the list of users

-Add the name of your manifest (your username) into the list of `users::usernames` in hieradata.
+Add the name of your manifest (your username) into the list of `users::usernames` in hieradata/integration.yaml.

 ## Add yourself to the list of Jenkins users

-There's another bit of hieradata for `govuk_jenkins::config::admins` which will give you access to the deployment Jenkins.
+There's another bit of hieradata in integration.yaml for `govuk_jenkins::config::admins` which will give you access to the deployment Jenkins.
 Add your LDAP username (usually your full name) to this list.

 ## Staging and production